exakat/exakat/docs/Rules.rst

 +--------------+------------------------------+

 .. _exit()-usage:

 Exit() Usage
 ############

-Using `exit <http://www.php.net/exit>`_ or `die() <http://www.php.net/die>`_ in the code makes the code untestable (it will `break <http://php.net/manual/en/control-structures.break.php>`_ unit tests).
+Using `'exit <http://www.php.net/exit>`_ or `'die() <http://www.php.net/die>`_ in the code makes the code untestable (it will `'break <http://php.net/manual/en/control-structures.break.php>`_ unit tests).
 Morover, if there is no reason or string to display, it may take a long time to spot where the application is stuck.

 .. code-block:: php